A localized consensus-based sampling algorithm: Numerical results

 \subsection{A tent-shaped distribution}

 In the next example we study convergence of localized CBS for the one-dimensional target distribution corresponding~to

 a tent-shaped distribution with finite support.
-We will answer the question why, even though $\beta\rightarrow\infty$ and $\kappa\rightarrow0$ seem desirable, it may still make sense to choose moderate values for both parameters.
-In \cref{fig:num:tent:fig}, we show the Wasserstein-2 distance between the exact distribution $\pi$ and the empirical distribution of localized CBS ensembles with a given number $J$ of particles.
+Our goal is not to compare to other methods, but rather to gain insight into the choice of $(\beta, \kappa)$.
+We will answer the question why, even though choosing~${\beta\rightarrow\infty}$ and $\kappa\rightarrow0$ seems desirable, it may still make sense to choose moderate values for both parameters in practice. \Cref{fig:num:tent:fig} shows the Wasserstein-2 distance between the exact distribution $\pi$ and the empirical distribution of localized CBS ensembles with a given number~$J$ of particles.
 This is compared for several $(\beta, \kappa)$ combinations.
-In this subsection, we find the empirical distribution for any $(\beta, \kappa, J)$ by simulating localized CBS $480$ times and, for each simulation, using the positions of $50$ randomly chosen particles at the final time step as samples.
+In this subsection, we find the empirical distribution for any $(\beta, \kappa, J)$ by simulating localized CBS $480$ times and, for each simulation, using the positions of $50$ randomly chosen particles at the~final~time~step~as~\mbox{samples}.

 After a certain value, increasing $J$ no longer improves accuracy.
 This is caused by the discrepancy between the mean-field distribution and $\pi$, which decreases with large $\beta$ and small $\kappa$.
 However, these more accurate mean-field dynamics become increasingly difficult to approximate with a finite number of particles, as fewer particles get to contribute substantially to the weighted means.
 Hence, when large numbers of particles are computationally feasible, a high accuracy can be obtained by choosing~$\beta\gg0$ and $\kappa\approx0$.
-When relatively few particles can be used, on the other hand, the accuracy is actually highest for more moderate $\beta$ and $\kappa$ choices. \begin{remark} When $J$ keeps increasing, the errors in \cref{fig:num:tent:fig} become slightly larger again.
-This could be caused by a combination of two factors: (i) the Moreau envelope step in \cref{sec:cbs-approx} approximates $\pi$ by a distribution with longer tails and (ii) when $J$ is small, localized CBS tends to undersample the tails.
-While the first factor is a source of error that is present for all $J$, the second factor may partially offset it for small $J$, resulting in an error smaller than that for $J\rightarrow\infty$. \end{remark}
+When relatively few particles can be used, on the other hand, the accuracy is actually highest for more moderate~$\beta$~and~$\kappa$~choices. \begin{remark} As $J$ keeps increasing, the errors in \cref{fig:num:tent:fig} become slightly larger again.
+This may be caused by a combination of two factors: (i) the Moreau envelope in \cref{sec:cbs-approx} approximates $\pi$ by a distribution with longer tails and (ii) when $J$ is small, localized CBS tends to undersample the tails.
+While the first factor is a source of error present for all $J$, the second factor may partially offset it for small $J$, resulting in an~error~smaller~than~that~for~${J\rightarrow\infty}$. \end{remark}